tesselle/aion/paper.md

 This allows to represent dates independently of any calendar and makes calculations and comparisons easier.

+The *rata die* vector provides the internal time representation of the `aion` time series (note that the `era` [@R-era] package allows to work with numeric vectors that represent year-based time scales).
+The `fixed()` function allows to create such a vector from dates that can then be converted back into dates (or years) of a particular calendar.

-In `aion` a time series is represented by an S4 class that inherits from the base array.
-A time series object is an $n \times m \times p$ array, with $n$ being the number of observations, $m$ being the number of series and with the
-$p$ columns of the third dimension containing extra variables for each series.
+In `aion` a time series is represented by an S4 class that inherits from the base `array`.
+A time series object can be created with the `series()` function that returns an $n \times m \times p$ array, with $n$ being the number of observations, $m$ being the number of series and with the $p$ columns of the third dimension containing extra variables for each series.
 This array comes with an extra `time` slot that store the observations times expressed in *rata die*.
+It be created with the `series()` function.

 All output produced by `aion` can be formatted with (virtually) any calendar, as long as the calendar has been defined and the associated conversion methods